attriax_flutter 0.4.1 copy "attriax_flutter: ^0.4.1" to clipboard

 By default, manual ATT requests do not use a timeout.
 Pass timeout: only if your own flow needs one.

-The Apple implementation package now bundles PrivacyInfo.xcprivacy files for its own SDK-side required-reason API usage.
-Those manifests only cover the plugin bundle itself.
+The Apple implementation package now bundles PrivacyInfo.xcprivacy files for its own SDK-side required-reason API usage and SDK-owned data collection declarations.
+Today those manifests cover Device ID on iOS and macOS plus Crash Data on iOS.

 • Read attriax.deepLinks.stream as a broadcast stream with no buffering.